ChristophePelichet/LansweeperReporting/README.md

     - Key="reportName"

 ### Email Settings
-- Enable or disable sending the report by email
+- Enable or disable sending the report by email ( 1 Enable / 0 = Disable )
-    - Key="emailSend"       # 1 Enable / 0 = Disable
+    - Key="emailSend"
 - Email to
     - Key="emailTo"
 - Email from